 At 0600 AM, we will be picking you up from your hotel in Cusco.
 Then in our private transport, we will be driving you to Tambomachay.
 It is 20 minutes away from the city of Cusco.
 This is the starting point of Huchuy Qosqo Trek 2 Days.

-We will begin the experience with a two hours uphill hike to our first pass at 13451 ft/4100 m.
-From the summit, you will get a panoramic view of the valley rimmed with the Urubamba mountain range.
+We will begin the experience with two hours uphill hike to our first pass at 13451 ft/4100 m.
+From the summit of the ccauca ravine, you will get a panoramic view of the valley rimmed with the Urubamba mountain range.
 We will have free time to take photos and admire the spectacular views of Qoricocha Lake.

 Once you have had your fill of this view, we will descend to the lunch camp.
 It normally takes three hours.